 - Assessment of developmental disabilities

 Dr. Mosconi’s research examines sensorimotor, cognitive and brain development in autism spectrum and related intellectual/developmental disorders, including Phelan-McDermid Syndrome and Fragile X Syndrome.
 He also currently is conducting studies on neurodegenerative disorders characterized by deterioration of sensorimotor skills, such as Fragile X-associated tremor/ataxia syndrome (FXTAS).
 The aim of this research program is to determine the brain mechanisms that contribute to sensorimotor and cognitive impairments in developmental disorders.
 This knowledge then may be used for multiple purposes: 1) To identify new behavioral and brain targets for the development of more precise and effective therapeutic approaches; 2) To generate translational biobehavioral markers that can measured in clinical trials validating new treatment approaches, and; 3) To create biobehavioral measures that may assist in more reliable identification approaches for young children with autism.
 Dr. Mosconi’s studies integrate quantitative behavioral measurements, neuropsychological assessment, and systems neuroscience techniques including functional MRI, diffusion tensor imaging (DTI), electromyography (EMG), electroencephalography (EEG), kinematic and kinetic analysis and oculomotor recording.
-He is accepting applications for new graduate students for the 2016-2017 academic year.

 - Autism, sensorimotor, cerebellum, functional MRI, EEG, child psychology, Fragile X, Phelan-McDermid Syndrome, Fragile X Associated Tremor/Ataxia Syndrome (FXTAS), repetitive behaviors, insistence on sameness, clinical psychology